-A hearty and delicious meatless main dish, with a mushroom and spinach layer, topped by sliced potatoes and cheese and cooked a bit of garlic and herb infused cream.
+A hearty and delicious meatless main dish or side dish, with a mushroom and spinach layer, topped by sliced potatoes and cheese and cooked a bit of garlic and herb infused cream.

-For my version, cremini mushrooms replaced the meat and combined with a bunch of baby spinach.
+This creamy skillet potatoes and mushrooms recipe starts with cremini mushrooms, that are combined with a bunch of baby spinach.
 For the topping, thinly sliced Russet (baking) potatoes are topped with a generous sprinkling of Gruyere cheese.
 What brings it all together is a garlic and herb infused cream, that gets poured over the whole thing before baking.

 ✓ Russet Potatoes: Russet potatoes would be the first choice for the potato topping.
 These are “baking” potatoes, the are oblong, bumpy and often dirty looking.
 A yellow-fleshed, Yukon potato will work, if that’s what you have on hand.
 They may take longer in the oven, so be sure to test with a knife to make sure they’re tender before uncovering the foil.

 ✓ Gruyere Cheese: Yes, Gruyere can seem shockingly expensive, but I find that it’s so full of flavour, that a little goes a long way.
 So you don’t need a big chunk of it and it really does make the best gratin, in my opinion.
 Alternate cheeses would be something like an Jarlsberg or Emmenthal or the French equivalent of Gruyere, Comte.
 Less ideal, but still a good option would Asiago, Fontina or Parmesan.